Seoul South Korea Travel Guide

 Short flights connect Seoul to many Asian capitals.

-Efficient transport networks connect Seoul to regional and international hubs.
+A well-run transport network networks connect Seoul to area-specific and international hubs.

 Combine destinations for a diverse regional experience.

-Consider adding 1-THREE days to your itinerary to see more of the country.
+Consider adding 1-3 days to your itinerary to see more of the country.

 Dynamic port city with beaches.

 Seoul has a vast array of experiences.
-These itinerary suggestions guide your visit, whether you have a short layover or a longer, in-depth exploration.
+These itinerary suggestions guide your visit, regardless of whether you have a short layover or a longer, in-depth exploration.

 Visit Gyeongbokgung Palace & Royal Guard Changing Ceremony.
 Explore nearby Bukchon Hanok Village.

-Wander through Insadong for classic crafts and tea houses.
+Wander through Insadong for classic crafts and infusion houses.
 Enjoy shopping and street dishes in Myeongdong.

-Head to N Seoul Tower for views of the end of the day and a breathtaking panorama of Seoul at night.
+Head to N Seoul Tower for views of the sunset and a breathtaking panorama of Seoul at night.

-Emphasize cultural immersion.
-This includes extensive language learning, exploring local neighborhoods, hiking all sections of the Seoul City Wall, volunteering, and participating in events in the local community.
+Focus on cultural immersion.
+This includes extensive language learning, exploring local neighborhoods, hiking all portions of the Seoul City Wall, volunteering, and participating in events in the local community.

 A value option if you plan to visit many attractions during your stay.